tecnico-sec/Project-2025_1/README.md

 The users of NotIST want to share their notes with anyone on the web.
 Implement the required functionality to allow sharing a note with other users.
 Ensure the following security requirement are met:
 - [SRA1: Authentication] Only authenticated and authorized users can see the content of the notes
-- [SRA2: Integrity 1] Anyone that has access to the not can verify its integrity
+- [SRA2: Integrity 1] Anyone that has access to the note can verify its integrity
 - [SRA3: Integrity 2] It is possible to verify the integrity of the notes throughout their versions.
 #### Security challenge B
 Some NotIST users asked a new feature to allow them to exchange highly sensitive notes.
 These notes can only be opened is a user owns a set of two keys.
 Moreover, it is assumed that some keys may be lost, as such, if any notes were written using a revoked key then such noes should not be accepted.